Muhusystem/Muhusystem.github.io/_pages/about.md

 Hi, I am Jifeng Song, a Ph.D. student in Electrical and Computer Engineering from [University of Pittsburgh](https://www.pitt.edu/).
 I received my B.E. from [Huazhong University of Science and Technology (HUST)](https://www.hust.edu.cn/).
 I currently focus on efficient machine learning and system.
 During my undergraduate time, I focused on transfer learning application in renewable energy.

 Here is my [CV](http://Muhusystem.github.io/files/CV_JifengSong.pdf).
-My current work is enabling <b>efficient inference<b> by achieving sparse activation in LLMs and Small Language Models (SLMs) like Phi-2, Mobillama-0.5B, and Gemma-2B models.
+My current work is enabling efficient inference by achieving sparse activation in LLMs and Small Language Models (SLMs) like Phi-2, Mobillama-0.5B, and Gemma-2B models.
 To search for an efficient model structure, I also apply some eXplainable AI (XAI) methods like Integrated Gradient (IG), SNIP, Fisher information, and proposed the Corrected GxO scores for neuron importance measurement.
 We also provide a theoretical explanation for the efficiency of the proposed corrected attribution scores.

 Education
 ====